Stanisław Wyspiański

-Stanisław Mateusz Ignacy Wyspiański (['staˈɲiswaf vɨˈspjaɲskʲi]; 15 January 1869 – 28 November 1907) was a Polish playwright, painter and poet, as well as interior and furniture designer.
-A patriotic writer, he created a series of symbolic, national dramas within the artistic philosophy of the Young Poland Movement.
-Wyspiański was one of the most outstanding and multifaceted artists of his time in Poland under the foreign partitions.
-He successfully joined the trends of modernism with themes of the Polish folk tradition and Romantic history.
-Unofficially, he came to be known as the Fourth Polish Bard (in addition to the earlier Three Bards: Adam Mickiewicz, Juliusz Słowacki, and Zygmunt Krasiński).
+Stanisław Mateusz Ignacy Wyspiański (['staˈɲiswaf vɨˈspjaɲskʲi]; 15 January 1869 – 28 November 1907) was a Polish playwright, painter, poet, and interior and furniture designer.
+A patriotic writer, he created symbolic national dramas accordant with the artistic premises of the Young Poland movement.

+Wyspiański was one of the most outstanding and multifaceted artists in Poland under the foreign partitions.
+He combined modernism with traditional Polish folk and Romantic themes.
+He became known unofficially as a fourth Polish bard, after the earlier Three Bards: Adam Mickiewicz, Juliusz Słowacki, and Zygmunt Krasiński).

 Biography

 Stanisław Wyspiański was born to Franciszek Wyspiański and Maria Rogowska.
-His father, a sculptor, owned an atelier at the foot of Wawel Hill.
+His father, a sculptor, owned an atelier at the foot of Wawel Hill, in the Długosz House.
 His mother died of tuberculosis in 1876 when Stanisław was seven years old.
 Due to problems with alcohol, Stanisław's father could not fulfil his parental responsibilities.
 Stanisław was adopted by his aunt Joanna Stankiewiczowa and her husband Kazimierz.
 The Stankiewicz family belonged to the bourgeois intellectual class.
 In their house, Wyspiański became acquainted with painter Jan Matejko, who was a frequent visitor.
 Matejko soon recognized that the boy had artistic talent and gave him his first artistic guidance.
 Wyspiański attended Saint Anne's secondary school.
 The school was unique for several reasons.
 First, although the Polish language was forbidden in educational institutions under foreign rule, the lectures at Saint Anne's were delivered in Polish.
 Second, the teacher's goal was to equip the students with a thorough knowledge of Polish history and literature.
 Third, graduates of the school, including Lucjan Rydel, Stanisław Estreicher and Henryk Opieński, were considered prominent figures in Kraków's cultural life.
 As a student, Wyspiański took particular interest in art and literature.
 According to Joanna Stankiewiczowa, the young Stanisław portrayed small cottages, animals, plants, armors and decorations.
 Wyspiański also created a dramatic interpretation of Matejko's painting Stefan Batory pod Pskowem (Bathory at Pskov).

 In 1887 Wyspiański enrolled in the Faculty of Philosophy at Jagiellonian University and the School of Fine Arts in Kraków.
 While studying at the university, he attended lectures in art, history and literature.
 Jan Matejko, the dean of the School of Fine Arts, soon recognized Wyspiański's talent and asked him to join in the creation of a polychrome inside the Mariacki Church.